 dequeue(int qn) –> deletes an element from queue number ‘qn’ where qn is from 0 to k-1

 Method 1 (Divide the array in slots of size n/k)

-The problem with this method is inefficient use of array space.
+The problem with this method is an inefficient use of array space.
 An enqueue operation may result in overflow even if there is space available in arr.
 For example, consider k as 2 and array size n as 6.
-Let we enqueue 3 elements to first and do not enqueue anything to second second queue.
-When we enqueue 4th element to first queue, there will be overflow even if we have space for 3 more elements in array.
+Let we enqueue 3 elements to first and do not enqueue anything to the second queue.
+When we enqueue the 4th element to the first queue, there will be overflow even if we have space for 3 more elements in the array.